Duong465fds/myWedN09/README.md

     }

 }
 Review Outcome: The user story was successfully completed.
-All the key elements of PHP syntax were clearly understood, including variables, operators, loops, and control structures. php Syntax
+All the key elements of PHP syntax were clearly understood, including variables, operators, loops, and control structures. php Syntax.
 ## User Story 2:

 php programming Control The goal of this user story was to explore how PHP manages program flow, including loops, conditional statements, and function control.

 Key Points Covered: